 While the for sale by owner route can be lucrative, sometimes it makes sense to hire a professional.
 The toss up is the amount of time and effort it takes to sell vs. the amount of money you’ll save.

 Luckily there are flat-fee real estate companies that balance the two considerations out.
-A company like Trelora will sell your home for a flat-fee of $3,000, not 6%.
+A company like Trelora will sell your home for 1%, not 6%.
 Additionally, they will offer the same full service that a traditional agent does for a fraction of the cost